sneakycrow/website/_posts/2023-07-30-bevy-game-in-svelte-kit.md

 ---
-title: "Running a Bevy Game in SvelteKit"
+title: "Running a Bevy game in SvelteKit"
 slug: "bevy-game-in-svelte-kit"
 summary: "Running your bevy games with wasm in SvelteKit"
 ---